-Title: Level: J/503/5738 Check the accuracy of records of hours worked by staff in a retail environment 2 Credit value: 4 GLH: 17 Learning outcomes The learner will: Assessment criteria The learner can: Understand the importance of maintaining accurate records of the hours worked by staff in a retail environment Explain the importance of keeping accurate records of the number of hours worked by staff in a retail environment Explain types of discrepancies that can arise in the records of hours worked by staff Explain possible consequences of not identifying discrepancies in the records of hours worked by staff Explain the importance of identifying and reporting recurring inaccuracies in information about the number of hours worked by staff Understand the level of service that needs to be provided to colleagues in relation to records of the number of hours they have worked 2.1 Explain what it means to treat colleagues as 'internal customers' 2.2 Explain the importance of treating colleagues as internal customers 2.3 Explain what is meant by 'personal data' in relation to records of the number of hours worked by staff 2.4 Explain the importance of keeping personal data confidential in relation to records of the number of yersonal data confidential in relation to records of the number of yersonal data confidential in relation to records of the number of yersonal data confidential in relation to records of the number of hours worked by staff Be able to check the accuracy of records of hours worked by staff in a retail environment 3.1 Perform checks to ensure that all the information needed to confirm the number of hours worked by staff has been provided 3.2 Identify actual and/or potential discrepancies in information about the number of hours worked by staff
+Title: J/503/5738 Check the accuracy of records of hours worked by staff in a retail environment Level: 2 Credit value: 4 GLH: 17 Learning outcomes The learner will: Assessment criteria The learner can: Understand the importance of maintaining accurate records of the hours worked by staff in a retail environment 1.1 Explain the importance of keeping accurate records of the number of hours worked by staff in a retail environment 1.2 Explain types of discrepancies that can arise in the records of hours worked by staff 1.3 Explain possible consequences of not identifying discrepancies in the records of hours worked by staff 1.4 Explain the importance of identifying and reporting recurring inaccuracies in information about the number of hours worked by staff Understand the level of service that needs to be provided to colleagues in relation to records of the number of hours they have worked 2.1 Explain what it means to treat colleagues as 'internal customers' 2.2 Explain the importance of treating colleagues as internal customers 2.3 Explain what is meant by 'personal data' in relation to records of the number of hours worked by staff 2.4 Explain the importance of keeping personal data confidential in relation to records of the number of hours worked by staff Be able to check the accuracy of records of hours worked by staff in a retail environment 3.1 Perform checks to ensure that all the information needed to confirm the number of hours worked by staff has been provided 3.2 Identify actual and/or potential discrepancies in information about the number of hours worked by staff

-3.3 Follow organisational procedures to query actual and/or potential discrepancies in information about the number of hours worked by staff 3.4 Follow organisational procedures to report recurring inaccuracies in information about the number of hours worked by staff 2.5 Calculate accurately the total hours 3.5 Calculate accurately the total hours worked by staff 3.6 Use data processing equipment and materials in line with organisational procedures Be able to provide information about the number of hours worked by staff in a retail environment 4.1 Produce information and reports on the number of hours worked by staff in line with organisational procedures 4.2 Provide information and advice in response to queries from colleagues about their own recorded hours of work, deing act. doing so: accurately politely 4.3 Refer queries from colleagues to the designated person, where these are not within own authority to resolve 4.4 Disclose personal data about colleagues only to those who have a right to see it Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who process information concerning the number of hours worked by staff in a retail environment.
+3.3 Follow organisational procedures to query actual and/or potential discrepancies in information about the number of hours worked by staff 3.4 Follow organisational procedures to report recurring inaccuracies in information about the number of hours worked by staff 3.5 Calculate accurately the total hours worked by staff 3.6 Use data processing equipment and materials in line with organisational procedures 4.
+Be able to provide information about the number of hours worked by staff in a retail environment A Living Living and the control of the 4.1 Produce information and reports on the number of hours worked by staff in line with organisational procedures 4.2 Provide information and advice in response to queries from colleagues about their own recorded hours of work, doing so: accurately politely 4.3 Refer queries from colleagues to the designated person, where these are not within own authority to resolve 4.4 Disclose personal data about colleagues only to those who have a right to see it Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who process information concerning the number of hours worked by staff in a retail environment.
 This unit is not aimed at payroll specialists.
-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence. sector or regulatory body (if appropriate) Simulation is not allowed for any performance evidence within this unit.
-AC 4.2 : 'Politely' means demonstrating respect and consideration for other people through the use of appropriate body language, verbal language, tone of voice (or the sign language equivalent) and facial expressions.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence.
+Simulation is not allowed for any performance evidence within this unit.
+AC 4.2: 'Politely' means demonstrating respect and consideration for other people through the use of appropriate body language, verbal language, tone of voice (or the sign language equivalent) and facial expressions.